tjj9020/kinable/PROJECT_PLAN.md

    * **Completion Requirements**: Before any step is considered complete, all mock implementations must be replaced with real service integrations.

 2. **Mock Implementation Guidelines**:
-   * All mock implementations must be clearly marked with comments (e.g., `// MOCK: This is a temporary mock implementation`).
+   * All mock implementations must be clearly marked with comments (e.g., `// MOCK: This is a temporary mock implementation for <Reason>.
+Ticket: <IssueID>`).
+   * **Tracking Mocks**: In addition to comments, a corresponding GitHub issue (or similar tracking mechanism) should be created and tagged (e.g., `needs-prod-impl`, `tech-debt`) for each mock implementation.
+This ensures visibility and facilitates prioritization of replacing mocks.
+Automated linting or CI checks can be configured to warn about `// MOCK:` annotations without a linked issue.
    * Mock implementations should closely simulate the behavior of real services, including error conditions.
    * Mock implementations may be used for initial development, unit testing, and interface validation.